firefly-iii/docs/docs/api/start.rst

 Firefly III is currently being fitted with an API.
 This API is very much in **beta** and may work in unexpected or undocumented ways.

+And yes, I am working on a Swagger document.

 Authentication
 --------------